 Looking after your own health and accessing the skills and knowledge to help yourself is the theme of this newsletter.
 It's packed with opportunities to attend a range of training and support opportunities.

-From dealing with a child with challenging behaviour to attending a Pilates course to improve your posture and reduce back pain.
+From dealing with a child with challenging behavior to attending a Pilates course to improve your posture and reduce back pain.
 This highlights the importance of protecting yourself from winter flu, getting a "Carefree Break" or attending a Christmas afternoon tea.

 Whatever it is, use the information in this newsletter to refill your cup.
-Or if what you need isn't included, contact your Carer Support Coordinator ti help you find something that is going to help you prepare for winter and the stresses of the Christmas season.
+Or if what you need isn't included, contact your Carer Support Coordinator to help you find something that is going to help you prepare for winter and the stresses of the Christmas season.
 For this, call 0300 0051213.

 To view the newsletter, please click here Carers Matters 2019

 What is a Young Carer?